thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/filter-nodes.md

 If relation exists - Message is sent via **True** chain, otherwise **False** chain is used.

-**Note:** Within TB Version 2.3 the rule node has the ability to check the existence of relation to a specific entity or<br> to any entity based on direction and relation type by disabling the following checkbox in the rule node configuration:
+**Note:** Since TB Version 2.3 the rule node has the ability to check the existence of relation to a specific entity or<br> to any entity based on direction and relation type by disabling the following checkbox in the rule node configuration:

 ![image](/images/user-guide/rule-engine-2-0/nodes/check-relation-checkbox.png)